time-consulting/PartnerConnector-10.0/replit.md

 # Overview

-ReferralConnect is a professional referral platform designed for accountants, business consultants, and financial advisors to earn commissions by referring payment processing solutions to their clients.
+PartnerConnector is a professional referral platform designed for accountants, business consultants, and financial advisors to earn commissions by referring payment processing solutions to their clients.
 The application features a React-based frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and implementing secure authentication through Replit's OAuth system.

 # User Preferences